Children’s books that celebrate diversity

 There is so much I like about Different is Awesome by Ryan Haack.
-The illustrations are modern and unfussy, there is a central message that all children need to hear (that being uniquely them is awesome), and it’s a rare story that features a little boy who has a very noticeable physical disability.
+The illustrations are modern and unfussy, there is a central message that all children need to hear (that being uniquely them is awesome), and it’s a rare story that features a character with a very noticeable physical disability.
 The whole attitude of the book is so positive.
 A great book for sparking conversations about how being different is a good thing and how there is always more than one way to do things.
-4-7yrs.

-I’m not sure this book has quite the emotional content of some of the other children’s books that celebrate diversity on this list but it has an inclusive core message, really detailed and interesting illustrations and it definitely feels celebratory.
-I’m Like You, You’re Like Me: A Book about Understanding and Appreciating Each Other by Cindy Gainer is a book that children really relate to.
-You could ‘read’ it with a toddler and just look at the pictures or use it as a launchpad for discussing diversity with a 7-year-old.
+I’m not sure this book has quite the emotional content of some of the other children’s books that celebrate diversity on this list but it has an inclusive core message, positive illustrations and it definitely feels celebratory.
+And it covers a really broad understanding of ways in which people can be different.
+The Same But Different (by Molly Potter) is a book that encourages children to explore their own identities, and likes and dislikes, at the same time as understanding others.

-It’s Okay to Be Different by Todd Parr is an absolute classic for younger children.
+It’s Okay to Be Different by Todd Parr is the absolute classic for younger children so I couldn’t leave it off any list of children’s books that celebrate diversity.
+It can be hard to find it in bookshops these days but do look for it in your local library.
 The bright illustrations appeal to toddlers and are a great way to get them thinking about differences between people – whether that’s just a simple difference between straight and curly hair or a more traditional diversity issue like race or disability.
-Its central theme is acceptance – that differences are OK.
 The tone is warm-spirited and reassuring, a perfect cuddle-up book.